 2. Relevant questionnaires and auditing

 A field marketer uses his time in a store to put up promotions, bring in new lines and audit the store.
-The auditing is often done using questionnaires that are pre-designed to collect information about brand presentation, competitors, store compliance and any other information that may help set up practical tactics later on.
+The auditing is often done using questionnaires that are pre-designed to collect information about the brand presentation, competitors, store compliance and any other information that may help set up practical tactics later on.

 3. Fixing obvious problems and sharing knowledge with in-store staff